 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:42 am and the next high tide at 5:24 pm.
-The first low tide was at 11:26 am and the next low tide will be at 9:26 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:09 am and the next high tide at 3:51 pm.
+The first low tide was at 9:56 am and the next low tide at 7:59 pm.

-The lunar phase is a Waxing Crescent.
-Today we had 10 hours and 29 minutes of sun.
-The solar transit was at 12:26 pm and the length of time the moon will be visible will be 11 hours and 10 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 11 hours and 5 minutes of sun.
+The solar transit was at 12:42 pm and the length of time the moon will be visible will be 11 hours and 12 minutes.

-The tidal coefficient today is 97.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 98 to end the day with a tidal coefficient of 98.
-The tide heights today are 1.6 ft, -0.3 ft, 0.7 ft and 0.3 ft.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 1.3 ft, -0.3 ft, 0.7 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Fort Myers which is of 2.0 ft and a minimum height of -0.7 ft.

-The solunar fishing calendar in Fort Myers tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Fort Myers tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Fort Myers.
 The times are generated in local time in Florida (Gulf Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: